ajskateboarder/spylt/README.md

 python3 main.py
 ```

+Check out the [example project](/example/) for more information.

 ## Caveats

 Most of the caveats can be fixed manually by dumping the API by fixing errors manually.

 - **Using multiple parameters for functions creates completely wrong code**

-- **Return statements must be on one line.** If you have list comprehensions, save them to a seperate variable before returning
+- **Return statements must be on one line.** If you have list comprehensions or other multi-line statements, save them to a seperate variable before returning

 - `src.*` imports are ignored when compiling backend routes (I think)

 - Backend routes are strictly named after functions

 - Backend route parameters, when compiled, expect values to be passed through query params.
-This is obviously not secure for certain cases.
+This is obviously unwieldy for certain cases.
 (Support for POSTing can be added in the future)

 - Mentioned parameters require type annotations